frederic-perez/AmE-dictionary/data/dictionary.md

 __ungird__ _v_ (ungirded) _The Church ungirded him of the knightly belt._
 __ungodly__ _adj_
 __ungulate__
 __unheard of__ _idiom_ :four: Extremely uncommon or unusual; beyond belief.
-Hyphenated if used as a modifier before a noun. _His prowess on the balance beam is unheard of._ _Investors began making unheard-of amounts of money on these risky investments._ _It’s not unheard of for individual contributors to question their superiors' decisions._
+Hyphenated if used as a modifier before a noun. _His prowess on the balance beam is unheard of._ _Investors began making unheard-of amounts of money on these risky investments._ _It’s not unheard of for individual contributors to question their superiors’ decisions._
 __unheralded__ _adj_ :two::hammer:
 __unhindered__ _adj_ :two: without hindrance. _He could proceed unhindered._
 __unhinged__ _adj_ :two::hammer: _Alex Jones is the most prolific and unhinged conspiracy theorist in America._